‘We are in an interesting space’ – UEFA explains choice of Women’s Euro 2022 venues amid criticism | Goal.com

 “From the [Football Association’s] perspective, this was their role to do this but from the process we went through with them, it was clear that it would be better to have a full, slightly smaller stadium or a medium sized stadium than having really low numbers in huge stadiums.
 The atmosphere just is very different.”

-Grieve notes the “appetite for games growing”, particularly noting the sell-out crowds at Camp Nou, but admits “that's not the norm now, so we can't pretend to ourselves that that's going to be the norm and every game will be sold out”.
+Grieve notes the “appetite for games growing”, mentioning the sell-out crowds at Camp Nou in particular, but admits “that's not the norm now, so we can't pretend to ourselves that that's going to be the norm and every game will be sold out”.

 She also discussed the lack of “huge travelling fans” in women’s football as another factor.